masterraf21/GoEat/README.md

 ## Usage

-You can run this app with 3 arguments.
+You can run these app with 3 arguments.
 Simply run this commands on the /exe directory:
 1. With no argument

-   `ruby GoEat -n`
+   `ruby GoEat`

 2. With 3 arguments.
 The first one is the size of the map 'n', and the next two are the coordinate of the user, 'x', and 'y'
+**(this feature is not yet implemented)**

     `ruby GoEat -t n x y`

-3. With a filename (this feature is not yet implemented)
+3. With a filename **(this feature is not yet implemented)**

     `ruby GoEat -f data.txt`